-- He walks his dog every day in the area. - He opposes changing the zoning from low density to high density. - He was concerned with an increase in traffic. - A lot of kids run around outside. - His biggest concern is the impact on trees and wildlife. - The condominiums look great, but he would rather see more houses. - He questioned how long construction would take. - Not much maintenance has been done on the four houses being rented now.
+- He walks his dog every day in the area. - He opposes changing the zoning from low density to high density. - He was concerned with an increase in traffic. - A lot of kids run around outside. - His biggest concern is the impact on trees and wildlife. - He would like more residential in that area. - The condominiums look great, but he would rather see more houses. - He questioned how long construction would take. - Not much maintenance has been done on the four houses being rented now.
 He does not like the current appearance of them.

-No additional testimony was submitted and the hearing was closed.
+No additional testimony was submitted, and the hearing was closed.